Follow up is what good managers do; you follow up for 2 reasons:

 - People are doing what they are supposed to be doing.
-The purpose of follow-up is to maintain performance and notice what is happening that you would like to continue or amplified.
+The purpose of follow-up is to maintain performance and notice what is happening that you would like to continue or amplify.

 - People are not doing what they are supposed to be doing. the purpose of follow-up is to improve performance by asking, “How can I help?”

-Follow-up is meant to get to the person before the problem gets too far out of control, and you find out last minute that the work in going to be late, below quality, or over budget.
+Follow-up is meant to get to the person before the problem gets too far out of control and you find out last minute that the work will be late, below quality, or over budget.

 Using this information with a team, we continued to develop some project and team leader processes to build the follow-up process.

 Your busyness creates quick agreement on work but little time to follow up.
-The lack of follow up creates confusion of priorities and a scramble to do the work that you thought was a priority.
-However, you never followed up and then you complain – “No one gets anything done here, and I do not see a sense of urgency in their work!” which is a fancy way of saying that you are not following up in a way that is working.
+The lack of follow-up creates confusion about priorities and a scramble to do the work you thought was a priority.
+However, you never followed up, and then you complain – “No one gets anything done here, and I do not see a sense of urgency in their work!” which is a fancy way of saying that you are not following up on a way that is working.

-You, as a manager, have created an inward loop of a scramble because you have an inadequate follow-up process – that is your fault.
+You, as a manager, have created an inward loop of a scramble because you have a flawed follow-up process – that is your fault.

 Every system is perfectly designed to get the results it gets.W.
 Edwards Deming

 8 Questions for better follow up as a manager